Marguerite Rutan: Beatification

 The process of beatification commenced in the Diocese of Aire-Dax with a diocesan process that spanned from 13 April 1907 until 8 February 1908; Bishop Eugene-François Touzet opened the process.
 This process was held as a means of evaluating the manner in which Rutan led her life and a means of learning about the manner of her death.
 One critical question that arose from such a process was whether or not there was a strong following of Rutan after her death.

-In 1909 a request from Rome from the Congregation of Rites demanded another process be opened to ascertain whether or not Rutan was worshipped on a broad scale following her execution since the acknowledgment of "non-cultus" would have been fatal to the cause and its potential continuation.
+In 1909 a request from Rome from the Congregation of Rites demanded another process be opened to ascertain whether or not Rutan was venerated on a broad scale following her execution since the acknowledgment of "non-cultus" would have been fatal to the cause and its potential continuation.
 On 13 December 1915 a decree was signed in which all of her writings were evaluated and were approved.

 In 1916 the cause had still not been submitted to Rome but a decade-long wait between processes was waived.
 Pope Benedict XV – on 24 January 1917 – granted a decree that recognized the formal opening of the cause and proclaimed her to be a Servant of God.
 On 11 December 1918 the official statement from Rome was thus: "Marguerite Rutan had not been the object of a cult" and with that the process was closed.
 Despite this one final process opened and spanned from 1919 until 4 May 1922.

 The cause received revitalization when a Mass was celebrated in 1994 to commemorate her death.
 Petitions led to the Congregation for the Causes of Saints granting approval at the resumption of the cause and reconfirmed her title of Servant of God under Pope John Paul II on 26 June 1998.
 The previous two processes were declared valid and were ratified on 17 October 1998.
 This allowed the postulation to compile the positio to document her life and death; it was sent to Rome in 2009.
 However historical consultants were forced to meet and approve the cause on 12 January 2010 due to its being deemed an "ancient" cause and more so due to it having been stalled for decades in the past.

 Pope Benedict XVI – on 1 July 2010 – approved that Rutan had been killed in hatred of her Christian faith and thus allowed for her beatification to take place.
 Cardinal Angelo Amato – on the behalf of the pope – presided over the beatification on 19 June 2011.

 The current postulator of the cause is Shijo Kanjirathamkunnel.